DV1537/assignment-a3-Jonas1999/README.md

 ### A1: Pointers and memory management

 #### Instructions:
-- Write a program that reads numbers from a file into a buffer.
+- Write a program that reads numbers from a file into a temp.
 The file contains a series of number separated by a space.
 - The program outputs all numbers that are above the average, separated by a space.
 - You must store the numbers in a dynamic array and extend the length of the array as needed.